Yelp Api Connector Bot

 14. Create Connector will save all of your settings into the platform.

-Wire up your bot to the BaaS
+Wire up your bot to the Api Connector

 1. Go back to the Bot Army section of portal and find your bot.